Mindwerks/wildmidi/README.md

 * Fixed a nasty bug in dBm_pan_volume.
 Other fixes and clean-ups.
 * Build system updates.
 Install a pkg-config file on supported platforms such as Linux.
 New android ndk makefile.
-* File i/o updates.
+* File I/O updates.
 * Support for OS/2.
-* Support for Nintendo 3DS
+* Support for Nintendo 3DS.
-* Support for Nintendo Wii
+* Support for Nintendo Wii.
 * Support for AmigaOS and its variants like MorphOS and AROS.

 0.4.0
 * API change: The library now returns audio data in host-endian format, not little-endian.
-* API change: WildMidi_GetVersion() added to the api, along with new numeric version macros in the wildmidi_lib.h header. the dso version is changed from 1 to 2.
+* API change: WildMidi_GetVersion() added to the API, along with new numeric version macros in the wildmidi_lib.h header. the dso version is changed from 1 to 2.
-* API change: All long or unsigned long type _WM_Info fields changed into strictly 32bit fields (int32_t or uint32_t.)
+* API change: All long or unsigned long type _WM_Info fields changed into strictly 32-bit fields (int32_t or uint32_t.)
 * API change: WildMidi_OpenBuffer() and WildMidi_GetOutput() changed
-  to accept strictly 32bit size parameters, i.e. uint32_t, instead of unsigned long.
+  to accept strictly 32-bit size parameters, i.e. uint32_t, instead of unsigned long.
 * API change: WildMidi_ConvertToMidi() and WildMidi_ConvertBufferToMidi()
   added for MIDI-like files to be converted to MIDI.